 Claw’s Out: How to Trim Your Cat’s Nails

-A veterinarian and cat behaviorist’s pro tips for getting the job done without a scratch.
+Expert tips and the best tools for getting the job done without a scratch.

-Unless you ventured out for a pandemic mani/pedi in the parking lot of a shuttered salon, you probably mastered trimming, filing, and painting your own nails this past year.
+Unless you ventured out for a pandemic mani/pedi in the parking lot of a shuttered salon, you probably mastered trimming, filing, and painting your own nails in the past two years.
 But if you think your newfound nail art skills will come in handy when you take the clippers to your cat, think again.
 Put down the sharp objects for a sec — we asked Marilyn Krieger, certified cat behaviorist at The Cat Coach, and Dr. Lori M. Teller, DVM, a veterinarian and professor at Texas A&M University’s College of Veterinary Medicine and Biomedical Sciences, to share some pro tips.

 1. Start when your cat is a kitten, if you can